cloudmesh-community/fa18-523-60/paper/paper.md

       user = mongo.db.cloudmesh_community.find_one_or_404({"_id": username})
       return render_template("user.html", user=user)
 ```
-The Flask-PyMongo create connectivity between Python and Flask using
+Since Flask-PyMongo creates connectivity between Python and Flask using
-MongoDB database.
-This help to use different flask functionality in Python code.
+a MongoDB database it can be used as an additional Flask functionality in
+Python code.

 ## Workbreakdown